nmshd/documentation/_docs_use-cases/use-case-consumption-share-a-repositoryattribute.md

 ## On Failure

-- The Request cannot be created, if the `peer` is unknown.
+- The Request cannot be created if the `peer` is unknown.
-- The Request cannot be created, if the `attributeId` belongs to a RelationshipAttribute.
+- The Request cannot be created if the `attributeId` belongs to a RelationshipAttribute.
-- The Request cannot be created, if the `attributeId` belongs to an IdentityAttribute with a `shareInfo`.
+- The Request cannot be created if the `attributeId` belongs to an IdentityAttribute with a `shareInfo`.
-- The Request cannot be created, if the Attribute has already been shared with the peer.
+- The Request cannot be created if the Attribute has already been shared with the peer and the own shared IdentityAttribute doesn't have `"DeletedByPeer"` or `"ToBeDeletedByPeer"` as `deletionInfo.deletionStatus`.
-- The Request cannot be created, if another version of the Attribute regarding succession has already been shared with the peer.
+- The Request cannot be created if another version of the Attribute regarding succession has already been shared with the peer, unless the latest shared version has `"DeletedByPeer"` or `"ToBeDeletedByPeer"` as `deletionInfo.deletionStatus`.
-- The Request cannot be created, if the parameters are malformed.
+- The Request cannot be created if the parameters are malformed.